War in Donbas: August 2014 invasion by Russian forces

 Heavy fighting was observed by OSCE monitors near the villages of Shyrokyne and Bezimenne on 4 September.
 Respectively, these villages are 24 km and 34 km east of Mariupol.
 Ukrainian officials in Mariupol said that the situation there "was worsening by the hour", and that there was an imminent danger of an attack on the city.
-DPR forces came within 5 km of the city on 4 September, but their advance was repulsed by an overnight counter-attack launched by the Armed Forces and the Azov Battalion.
+DPR forces came within 5 km of the city on 4 September, but their advance was repulsed by an overnight counter-attack launched by the Ukrainian military and the Azov Battalion.
 They were driven back about 20 km east of the city.
 Constant shelling was heard on the outskirts of Mariupol.